Stepping inside the Angler's Club of New York

 The club isn't very large inside, just several main rooms, which feel comfy with the embrace of years of history.

-It's got the single-biggest fly fishing library I've seen in one place, bar none.
-Bookshelves hold volumes as part of its lending library, as well as cases dedicated to books written by members.
+When I visited, I was immediately smitten by one major factor: The Angler's Club has got the single-biggest fly-fishing library I've seen in one place, bar none.
+Bookshelves hold volumes as part of its lending library, as well as bookcases dedicated to volumes written by members.

 If you get the chance, it's worth a visit.
 I'd love to see the club open up a bit and share some of its treasure trove with the wider world.
 If it had a blog delving into various items of its history, it'd be quite interesting.